dreamcatchme/documentation-markdown/README.md

 # IOTA Documentation
-This repository contains user friendly documentation for the different software of the IOTA project.
+This repository contains documentation for the different software of the IOTA project

 ## Completed
 - [IRI (Node)](iri/README.md)